Takeaways:

 What Does Pet Insurance Reimbursement Mean?

-When you purchase a pet health insurance policy, you’ll either choose or be given a reimbursement level.
-A reimbursement level is the amount of a bill your pet insurance company will reimburse you after you’ve met your deductible.
+When you purchase a pet health insurance policy, you’ll either choose, or be given, a reimbursement level.
+The reimbursement level is the amount of a vet bill your pet insurance company will reimburse you, after you’ve met your deductible.

 Your deductible and reimbursement level go hand-in-hand.
-Your deductible is how much of your vet expenses you’re responsible for before your coverage will kick in.
-After that, your reimbursement level will cover a portion of the bill.
+Your deductible is how much of your vet bill you’re responsible for before your coverage will kick in.
+After that, your reimbursement level is what portion of the bill your insurance will then cover.

 How Does The Pet Insurance Reimbursement Process Work?